 All three models also point to the effect of distance on path loss as being much greater than the theoretical free space model.
 In the free space model signal strength decreases with the square of the distance, that is, if the distance is doubled the signal descreases by a factor of 1/4 in strength.
 The models show that actual real world radio propagation causes signal strength to decrease at a much faster rate.
 If the distance is doubled, the signal strength decreases by a factor of 1/16 for shorter distances; over longer distances the rate of signal strength decrease is even faster with increasing distance, on the order of a decrease by 1/32 for a doubling of distance.

 The three models examined in this review are all respected models.
-In the case of the FCC model, it is used to establish the authorized power for stations in the Maritime Service.
+The FCC model is used to establish the authorized power for stations in the Maritime Service.
 Egli's model is taught in university courses on radio propagation (although perhaps today more modern methods have supplanted it).
 And the ITU recommendation is used to establish transmitter power necessary for many important radio services, including the AIS System.
 These models are better tools for estimating radio range than the simple method of predicting the radio horizon distance based on antenna elevation to establish a so-called line-of-sight path.

 If this article has raised any questions or if you have a comment, feel free to post it to a discussion thread reserved for that purpose.